New South Wales Consolidated Acts

 for a term of 10 years or for such shorter term as may be necessary to ensure

-which the person reaches the age of 72 years.
-The Solicitor General is
+the person reaches the age of 75 years.
+The Solicitor General is eligible (if

-subsistence allowances as the Minister may from time to time determine in
+allowances as the Minister may from time to time determine in respect of the

 (3A) The leave which may be granted to the